IronBox/antisqli-core/README.md

 ### Microsoft.Azure.Cosmos.QueryDefinition

+## How this library works
+When a dynamic SQL query is constructed using data from an untrusted source and then executed by a SQL interpreter, the potential for an attacker to execute unauthorized commands is created.

 ## About
 In 2012, Kevin Lam ([IronBox](https://www.ironbox.io)) and Joe Basirico ([Security Innovation](https://www.securityinnovation.com)) were thinking of ways they could help .NET developers more easily defend their applications against SQL injection attacks, the #1 web application attack then.
 The [initial version of the AntiSQLi Library](https://github.com/IronBox/AntiSQLi) was developed and released in 2013.